mithilesh-s/ng-demos/README.md

 Date-27 jan 2022
 Today I have completed my Navbar task, you can execute navbar project by following these steps--
-1. go to the navbar project and open it vs code
+1. open this repo in your vs code IDE
-2. then install all the required dependencies
+2. go to the navbar project
 3. run this command on the CLI "ng serve -o"